franciscomcdias/DrKA/README.md

 # DrKA

 My version of the Document Reader Q&A, with improvements used in my projects.

-It based on a PyTorch implementation of the DrQA system described in the ACL 2017 paper [Reading Wikipedia to Answer Open-Domain Questions](https://arxiv.org/abs/1704.00051).
+It is based on a PyTorch implementation of the DrQA system described in the ACL 2017 paper [Reading Wikipedia to Answer Open-Domain Questions](https://arxiv.org/abs/1704.00051).

+This version was updated in order to:
+- run on Linux and Windows
+- support Python 3.5+ and PyTorch 1.0
+- apply small performance tweaks
+- accept datasets from squad v2.0
+- add custom document retrievers
+- add metadata associated to the documents
+- work mainly with spaCy and NLTK (dropped Stanford NLP Core)
+- have easier domain-specific adaptations

 ## Quick Links